carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 As illustrated in the figure above, PCA does not handle outlier data well, primarily due to global preservation of structural information.
 Pre-determining the principal components also has some of the same drawbacks as k-means clustering approaches.

 ### t-distributed Stochastic Neighbor Embedding (t-SNE)
-t-SNE is a non-deterministic non-linear technique which involves several optional hyperparameters such as perplexity, learning rate, and number of steps.
+t-SNE is a non-deterministic non-linear technique which involves several optional hyper-parameters such as perplexity, learning rate, and number of steps.
 While the t-SNE algorithm is complex to explain, it works on the principle of preserving local similarities by minimizing the pairwise gaussian distance between two or more points in high-dimensional space.
 The versatility of the algorithm in transforming the underlying structural information into lower-order projections makes t-SNE applicable to a wide range of research domains.

 Scikit-Learn allows us to apply t-SNE in a relatively simple way.
 Lets code and apply t-SNE to the MNIST dataset.